jairojunior/ansible-role-jboss/README.md

 Requirements
 ------------

-This role requires Ansible 2.3+ and a JRE/JDK - just need to be there - no need to update alternatives, set environments variables or anything.
+This role requires Ansible 2.3+ and a JRE/JDK - just need to be there - no need to update alternatives, set environment variables or anything.

 Role Variables
 --------------